-Bits Descriptions
+Bits Descriptions Descriptions

 [31:3] Reserved Reserved.

 [2:0] DMA_TX_DLR Transmit Data Level.

-This bit field controls the level at which a DMA request is made by the transmit
+This bit field controls the level at which a DMA request is made by the transmi

 logic.
-It is equal to the watermark level; that is, the dma_tx_req signal is general
+It is equal to the watermark level; that is, the dma_tx_req signal is generated

 when the number of valid data entries in the transmit FIFO is equal to or below

-this field value, and $TDMACE = 1$.
+this field value, and TDMACE = 1.